moriesamcbs/Spotify-s-Worldwide-Daily-Song-Ranking/README.md

 **<code>Rank Resistance</code>**

-Results indicated that choosing only one attribute (# of Streams ) is not suffcient to predict the duration of a song remaining on it's current rank, however EDA can still be used as directional insights:
+Results indicated that choosing only one attribute (# of Streams ) is not suffcient to predict the duration of a song remaining on it's current rank, however EDA can still be used for some directional insights:

 <img src="./plots/rank_resist.png" width="40%" height="25%">